guardlink

 WHY GUARDLINK?

-• AI Agents maintain the model automatically.
+• AI agents (Claude, Cursor, Windsurf, Cline, Codex) maintain the model via MCP.

-• Language-agnostic and zero runtime cost.
+• Language-agnostic (25+ comment styles), zero runtime cost, open specification.

 Installation